rdkcentral/Lightning-SDK/docs/plugins/tv.md

 # TV

 The TV plugin serves as an abstraction layer to the _live TV_ functionality of a STB.
-The interface gives you access to the current channel and program information, and allows you to change the TV channel from inside an App.
+The interface gives you access to the current channel and program information, and allows you to change the TV channel from inside an App (if your app is _whitelisted_ to do so).

 With the TV plugin you can adapt your App _contextually_ to what the user is currently watching on TV.